Production Philosophy

-NIROKU is a Japanese black tea made from 'Izumi' tea leaves by Matsumura Jiroku, described as the originator of modern Japanese black tea with 68 years of experience in the tea ceremony.[3]
+'Izumi' Black Tea Leaves -- Aromatic and Sweet Base.
+NIROKU is made from 'Izumi' tea leaves produced by Matsumura Jiroku, described by IBUKI as the originator of modern Japanese black tea with 68 years of experience in the tea ceremony.
+The extraction is designed to maximize the sweetness and aroma of the tea, yielding a soft body and a lingering sweetness on the tongue.[1]

-Tasting Notes
+Tasting Profile

-NIROKU has a shelf life of within 3 months.[1]
+Shelf Life.
+NIROKU has a shelf life of within 3 months.[3]

 References